ricgene/redisrag/README.md

 ### Configuration

 change directory into the `python/webapi` directory.

-run
+Then run the following command:

 ```sh
 mv .env.sample .env